Marine Biology

 • No physics required

-NOTE: PHYSICS 122L/142L is recommended for pre-med, pre-vet, biochem and pharm students.
+NOTE: PHYSICS 122L or equivalent is recommended for pre-med, pre-vet, biochem and pharm students.

 Biology Major Requirements (minimum 10 Courses)